Mr-Wilhelm/Wayfarers-Guild/readme.md

 Enemybranch. <- this is too vague... what is being done with the enemies in this branch exactly?

 ## Examples ##
-Dev-Asset-Art-Crane model added.
+- Dev-Asset-Art-Crane model added.
-Master-Playest-Design-Core Gameplay Loop Testing.
+- Master-Playest-Design-Core Gameplay Loop Testing.

 ---------------------------------------------------

 # File Naming Convention #
 In engine files should also follow a naming convention.
 This is most applicable to programmers, however should also be followed by ANYONE putting ANYTHING in engine.
 Files should be prefixed with the following, just to clarify what they are.
-The general structure of files should be as follows:
-"Discipline Tag" - "Specific Tag" - "Name"
+The general structure of files should be as follows: \n "Discipline Tag" - "Specific Tag" - "Name"

 ## Animation Files (Probably will get changed as we get more into animation) ##
-ANI_ANM - Animations
+- ANI_ANM - Animations

 ## Art Files ##
-ART_MAT - Materials
+- ART_MAT - Materials
-ART_MOD - Models
+- ART_MOD - Models
-ART_TEX - Textures
+- ART_TEX - Textures
-ART_SPR - Sprites
+- ART_SPR - Sprites
-ART_BAC - Background Art
+- ART_BAC - Background Art
-ART_UIN - User Interface Art (Things like buttons)
+- ART_UIN - User Interface Art (Things like buttons)

 ## Audio Files ##
-AUD_MUS - Music
+- AUD_MUS - Music
-AUD_SFX - Sound Effects
+- AUD_SFX - Sound Effects

 ## Code Files ##
-COD_SCR - Script
+- COD_SCR - Script

 ## Prefabs ##
-PRE_AIR - Airship Prefabs
+- PRE_AIR - Airship Prefabs
-PRE_CIT - City Prefabs
+- PRE_CIT - City Prefabs
-PRE_ENE - Enemy Prefabs
+- PRE_ENE - Enemy Prefabs
-PRE_NET - Network Object Prefabs
+- PRE_NET - Network Object Prefabs
-PRE_PLA - Player Prefabs
+- PRE_PLA - Player Prefabs
-PRE_PPR - Post Processing Prefabs
+- PRE_PPR - Post Processing Prefabs
-PRE_SHA - Ship Asset Prefabs (Things like the engine, wheel, pressure gauge etc.)
+- PRE_SHA - Ship Asset Prefabs (Things like the engine, wheel, pressure gauge etc.)
-PRE_TER - Terrain Prefabs
+- PRE_TER - Terrain Prefabs
-PRE_UIN - User Interface Prefabs
+- PRE_UIN - User Interface Prefabs

 ## Scenes ##
-SCN_2D - 2D Scenes
+- SCN_2D - 2D Scenes
-SCN_3D - 3D Scenes
+- SCN_3D - 3D Scenes